andrasq/node-krequest/Readme.md

 krequest
 ========

-This is a wrapper around [`request`](https://npmjs.org/package/requeste) to make the api more convenient to use (give it a nicer "hand-feel") and to ease transition away from `restify.createJsonClient`.
+This is a wrapper around [`request`](https://npmjs.org/package/request) to make the api more convenient to use (give it a nicer "hand-feel") and to ease transition away from `restify.createJsonClient`.

-The modified api is a blend of request and jsonClient; specifically
+The modified api is a blend of request and jsonClient, combining the good features of each; specifically

 - only the `post`, `get`, `put` etc convenience methods are wrappered; `request()` is unchanged
 - web requests can specify the body directly as a call parameter like jsonClient